 Approximately one in five people who use heroin will have an overdose in a given year and about one in one hundred will die of an overdose.
 By participating in naloxone training and carrying naloxone, you could very easily save another person’s life.

 Naloxone training is a no-brainer.
 Contact a local organization near you and get trained right away.
 You will be doing something that may save a life someday, with very little effort on your part.
 Do the right thing and get trained today.

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
+At our ibogaine clinic, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
 Our innovative ibogaine detox treatment is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
 Our facility in Cancun, Mexico is staffed with experienced medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
 Please give us a call today to find out if ibogaine is right for you!

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.